top of page

 At first it feels transactional.
 Input and return.
 Her mind contributes thought.
 Thought feeds code the way scrap feeds ore.
 The cable pulses, directing the traffic.
 She times her breathing to the rhythm.
 Clinical.
 Almost safe.

 Then the machine draws harder.
-The pulse outruns her own.
+The pulse begins to outrun her own.
 A glow from inside the organic chamber stutters like a furnace searching for fuel, then steadies, brighter.
 Her fingers twitch without asking.
 Her shoulder locks.
 She exhales but the breath snags with a matching stutter.

-The rooms stays fixed but edges and shadows fracture.
+The room stays fixed but edges and shadows fracture.
 Shapes bend and overlap with their clone as if the Bin leans in closer.

 A waft of cold ash latches onto a memory, the scent of wet stone.
 Boots on cobblestone.
 The present begins to split.
 Dev’s voice reaches through the pulsing hum.